 - November Ballot: Council has voted to put this issue on the ballot and submitted it to the Delaware County Board of Elections.
 The issue is an Opt-Out solution, which automatically enrolls all local residents, unless they individually opt-out of the program and choose not to be included.
 The ballot measure is NOT A LEVY, meaning there will be no taxes on any resident, business, or other entity within the city limits.

 - Informing all Delaware residents: by providing clear and transparent information.
 SDO offers the City of Delaware its assistance with that, as well as the Ohio Energy Council (OEC) and Councilman David Robinson from Worthington.

-- After this proposed ballot measure gets approved by Delaware residents (November elections), the City can negotiate the most favorable contract for its residents based on cost and amount of green energy.
+- After this ballot measure gets approved by Delaware residents (November elections), the City can negotiate the most favorable contract for its residents based on cost and amount of green energy.